harinatha-r/lending-club-case-study/README.md

 ## Conclusions

-- Major Driving factor which can be used to predict the chance of defaulting and avoiding Credit Loss:
+- Major driving factor which can be used to predict the chance of defaulting and avoiding Credit Loss:
   1. DTI
   2. Grades
   3. Verification Status
   4. Annual Income
   5. Pub_rec_bankruptcies
 - Other considerations for 'defaults' :
-  1. Burrowers from large urban cities like California, New york, Texas, Florida etc.
+  1. Borrowers from large urban cities like California, New york, Texas, Florida etc.
-  2. Burrowers having annual income in the range 50000-100000.
+  2. Borrowers having annual income in the range 50000-100000.
-  3. Burrowers having Public Recorded Bankruptcy.
+  3. Borrowers having Public Recorded Bankruptcy.
-  4. Burrowers with least grades like E,F,G which indicates high risk.
+  4. Borrowers with least grades like E,F,G which indicates high risk.
-  5. Burrowers with very high Debt to Income value.
+  5. Borrowers with very high Debt to Income value.
-  6. Burrowers with working experience 10+ years.
+  6. Borrowers with working experience 10+ years.

 ## Technologies Used